 When most people think about the attributes of beer, words like crisp and refreshing come to mind.

-Arizona's beer distribution industry is a dynamic part of the state's economy, employing over 2800 hard-working men and women and paying them over $120 million in wages annually.
-The total taxes collected from beer distributors in Arizona by federal, state and local governments are sufficient to fund 10,155,167 teacher hours or to provide maintenance for 6,220 miles of highways in Arizona for a year.
-Read more
+Arizona's beer distribution industry is a dynamic part of the state's economy, employing over 2850 hard-working men and women and paying them over $180 million in wages annually.

-For more information on the economic impact this industry has all over the USA, go to Beer Serves America.
+For more information on the economic impact this industry has in Arizona and all over the USA, go to Beer Serves America.